<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 In 2010, IPC released IPC-5704, a cleanliness requirement for unpopulated printed boards, aka bare boards.
 In this standard the inorganic ions are broken down whereas previously only sodium chloride was mentioned.
 The common and popular testing methods ROSE, Omega-meter, and Ionograph could only measure the basic chlorides with a low sensitivity level.
 To achieve the breakdown of inorganic ions published in IPC-5704, Ion Chromatography testing is required.
 In 5704, IPC does state the maximum contamination limits of individual ions at levels comparable to today's technologies and processes but, the standard has not gained much popularity.
 The high cost of ion chromatograph equipment and testing has kept many suppliers and users from accepting it.
 It is important to note that the standard does state that Ion Chromatograph testing shall be used to disposition non-conformances derived from the standard testing methods.

 The source of this contamination lies with the chloride chemistries used in plating and final finish processes.
 Another considerable contributor is the pre-fluxing of hot air solder level and lead free hot air solder level.
 Printed circuit board fabricators have improved their processes by immediately rinsing after plating.
 Residues are more difficult to remove with delays, using weak acid baths help neutralize the ions and using DI water in all rinsing and cleaning processes.
 Using tap water is deeply frowned upon as the ions introduced by tap water could negate any plating ions being removed.
 The move to non-solder surface finishes, such as ENIG, has helped remove flux contamination from the circuit board fabrication process.
-These process improvements and the move toward lead free cleaner surface finishes, has helped achieve a considerably cleaner bare board as compared to 20 years ago.
+These process improvements and the move toward lead free cleaner surface finishes, have helped achieve a considerably cleaner bare board as compared to 20 years ago.

 When Extreme PCB Cleanliness is Required